President Bola Ahmed Tinubu said the fuel subsidy ‘is gone’ 48 hours ago, and lines resumed at filling stations throughout Nigeria.

 Stations locked in Abuja

-According to the Daily Trust, the majority of petrol stations in Abuja on Tuesday didn’t sell premium motor spirit (PMS).
+According to the Daily Trust, most petrol stations in Abuja did not sell premium motor spirit (PMS) on Tuesday.

 As he travelled throughout the city, our journalist noticed that several petrol stations had shut their doors in Kubwa, Kado, and Jabi.
 Despite not dispensing, there were lines at the filling stations.

-Long-faced driver Stephen Ojunta said: “Today, I visited about six petrol stations, but I was unable to find fuel to purchase.
+Long-faced driver Stephen Ojunta said: “Today, I visited about six petrol stations, but I could not find fuel to purchase.
 They aren’t even making sales.
-I travelled to Shafa, MRS, and Mainland in Dutse as well as Dutse Express.
-Additionally empty were the filling stations in Kado and Jahi.
+I travelled to Shafa, MRS, and Mainland in Dutse and Dutse Express.
+Additionally, the filling stations in Kado and Jahi were empty.

-The price in Yenagoa, the capital of Bayelsa State, rose from N230 to N700 as illicit marketers took over the supply of the goods in the city.
+The price of goods in Yenagoa, the capital of Bayelsa State, rose from N230 to N700 as illicit marketers took over the supply in the city.

-Mrs Azeezat Adeyemi, a shopkeeper in Abeokuta, Ogun State, told Daily Trust that as a result of the gasoline crisis, she had left her car at home and used taxis instead.
+Mrs Azeezat Adeyemi, a shopkeeper in Abeokuta, Ogun State, told Daily Trust that she had left her car at home and used taxis instead due to the gasoline crisis.

 On Tuesday, the people of Ilorin, Kwara State, bemoaned the sudden decision of several oil marketers to close their petrol outlets.

-One of them, Daniel, claimed that on Monday, when some gas stations abruptly closed for business, there began to be lined in their neighbourhood along Odota.
+One of them, Daniel, claimed that on Monday, when some gas stations abruptly closed for business, their neighbourhood began to be lined along Odota.

-Sani Umar in Bauchi criticised President Tinubu’s declaration of the elimination of subsidies without taking any concrete action to mitigate the effects, particularly the attitude of petrol stations.
+Sani Umar in Bauchi criticised President Tinubu’s declaration of removing subsidies without taking any concrete action to mitigate the effects, particularly the attitude of petrol stations.